What employees want: It might not be what you think

-The results illustrate a common cognitive bias that afflicts all of us (yes, even business leaders): We tend to be overconfident in our judgments and beliefs.
-We might think we know exactly what employees want, but sometimes we’re wrong, and our cognitive biases make it difficult for us to admit that – or to at least seek out disconfirming evidence.
+The study illustrates a common human shortcoming: we tend to be overconfident in our judgments and beliefs.
+We might think we know exactly what it is that employees want, but sometimes we’re wrong.

 To help make better decisions about how to improve your workplace, tap into the opinions and insights of the very people you’re trying to engage.
-Here are four ways to clarify what employees and job applicants really want from your company:
+Here are four ways to clarify what your employees want from your company:

 The simplest way to better understand your employees — from what frustrates them to what motivates them — is to ask.

 The next time you have one-on-one meetings with your staff, set aside the routine agenda of operational updates and project statuses.
 Instead, use the time to invite feedback on the work environment.
-Ask your employees probing questions, such as:
+Ask your employees questions such as:

 - What do you like most about working here?
 What do you like least?